greypag/ifwd/src/main/webapp/resources/js/common/formvalidation/ReadMe.md

+**2016-11-30
+    Gary    - moved the JS codes inside the flight-plan-details.jsp to fwd-utility.js.

 **2016-11-29
     Gary    - Applied FV "revalidate" for the binding fields.
             - Built / Migrated some functions and objects as below.